 What’s the Difference?

 Based on what we’ve already covered, it’s easy to see how different brake pads and brake rotors are.
 We already know they’re made of different materials, take different shapes, and do different jobs.
 Can there be anything else?
 Absolutely!
 All these elements contribute to the one big difference between brake pads and brake rotors, which is how often they need to be serviced and replaced.
 If you’re using your brakes properly, your brake pads can last for as long as 50,000 miles, and your brake rotors can last as long as 70,000 miles.
 This means they’ll be on different service schedules, so you’ll want to keep a constant eye and ear on your braking system.

 We hope this guide was able to give you a basic understanding of what your vehicle’s brake pads and brake rotors are, and what they do.
 We welcome any and all additional questions you might have.
-Schedule service at Braman Honda of Palm Beach or stop by our dealership, just a short drive from Palm Beach, Wellington, and Greenacres.
+Schedule service at Braman Honda of Palm Beach or stop by our dealership, just a short drive from Palm Beach, Boynton Beach, Wellington, and Lake Worth.